 - 1. Peel off the tape that secures the I/O-board cable to the I/O board. - 2.
 Open the latch and disconnect the I/O-board cable from the I/O board. - 3.
-Disconnect the fan cable from the I/O board. - 4.
-Open the latch and disconnect the fingerprint-reader cable from the I/O board. - 5.
-Remove the two screws (M2x2) that secure the I/O board to the palm-rest and keyboard assembly. - 6.
+Open the latch and disconnect the fingerprint-reader cable from the I/O board. - 4.
+Remove the screw (M2x2) and the screw (M2x3) that secure the I/O board to the palm-rest and keyboard assembly. - 5.
 Lift the I/O board off the palm-rest and keyboard assembly.